Note

 Description

-transaction_read_only specifies whether to enable just read-only transactions.
+transaction_read_only specifies whether to allow only read-only transactions.

 Privilege requirements